kyleliang919/GatedDeltaNet/README.md

 >>> y.shape
 torch.Size([16, 2048, 512])
 ```

+---

-### 2. Is there a difference between FLA Gated DeltaNet kernels and NVLabs implementation ?
+### 2️⃣ What is the difference between the FLA Gated DeltaNet kernels and the NVLabs implementation?

-Yes !
-FLA kernels are faster and also support varlen training.
-We recommend using FLA.
+FLA kernels are **faster** and also support **variable-length (varlen) training**.
+We **strongly recommend** using FLA for better performance.

-For reference, we also provide the FLA-based kernels in this repository.
-Please see the FLA-optimized Gated DeltaNet kernels [here](https://github.com/NVlabs/GatedDeltaNet/blob/main/lit_gpt/gated_delta_rule_ops/fla_version/).
+For reference, we also provide FLA-based kernels in this repository.
+You can find the optimized FLA Gated DeltaNet kernels [here](https://github.com/NVlabs/GatedDeltaNet/blob/main/lit_gpt/gated_delta_rule_ops/fla_version/).

+---

-### 3. Do you plan to release the pretrained weights of your models ?
+### 3️⃣ Will you release the pretrained model weights?

-No. We only provide our code implementations.
+No, we only provide code implementations.

+---

-### 4. The dataloader in this repository is suitable for SlimPajama-672B.
-But the models are trained on FineWeb-Edu in your paper.
-What is the reason behind this and shall I expect similar results ?
+### 4️⃣ The dataloader in this repository is designed for SlimPajama-672B, but your models were trained on FineWeb-Edu.
+Why is that, and should I expect similar results?

-For the pretraining part, we followed the original [Samba](https://github.com/microsoft/Samba) repository and provided the same SlimPajama-672B data loader for consistency.
+For pretraining, we followed the original [Samba](https://github.com/microsoft/Samba) repository and included the **SlimPajama-672B** dataloader to maintain consistency.

-Our experiments confirm that you should expect similar results and trends on SlimPajama-672B as shown in our paper.
+Our experiments confirm that **SlimPajama-672B produces similar results and trends** to those reported in our paper.
+You can expect comparable performance.

+---

 ## 🌟 Why Gated DeltaNet?